gatsbyjs/gatsby/docs/docs/environment-variables.md

 Project environment variables that you defined in the `.env.*` files will _NOT_ be immediately available in your Node.js scripts.
-To use those variables, use NPM package [dotenv](https://www.npmjs.com/package/dotenv) to examine the active `.env.*` file and attached those values.
+To use those variables, use NPM package [dotenv](https://www.npmjs.com/package/dotenv) to examine the active `.env.*` file and attach those values.
-Dotenv is already a dependency of Gatsby, so you can require it in your `gatsby-config.js` or `gatsby-node.js` like this:
+`dotenv` is already a dependency of Gatsby, so you can require it in your `gatsby-config.js` or `gatsby-node.js` like this:

 ```javascript:title=gatsby-config.js
 require("dotenv").config({